Why You Should Organize a Charity Golf Tournament + 10 Tips

 At the end of the day, ensure that your website accurately represents your event and is up to date to communicate the exciting plans you are developing along the way.

 Effective marketing materials are critical for spreading the word about your event and boosting signups.
+Creating awareness through marketing materials should primarily be the function of the marketing subcommittee members.
 Supercharge your charity golf tournament marketing campaign by:

 • Making a content calendar for all of your marketing messages.